MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/New-CsHybridApplicationEndpoint.md

 ```

 ### -Confirm
-Prompts you for confirmation before running the cmdlet.
+Prompts you for confirmation before executing the command.

 ```yaml
 Type: SwitchParameter